Published May 5, 2022. Updated Jan 21, 2023.

 Oats are a whole grain staple packed with protein, fiber, nutrients, and antioxidants.
 A multitude of studies shows that oats consumption promotes heart and gut health and reduces the risk of chronic diseases such as heart disease, diabetes, and gut disorders.

 Oats or referred to by many as oatmeal, don’t have to be boring.
-Not only is it a perfect backdrop for experimenting with different toppings, but also a great addition to baked goods.
+They’re a perfect backdrop for experimenting with different toppings and also a great addition to baked goods.
+Try oats in pancakes for a boost in fiber and minerals.

 Give your oatmeal a makeover with the following ingredients.